 Three weeks after his surgery, Terry was learning to walk with the help of an artificial leg.
 However, the road to recovery was anything but easy for him.
-The time that he spent in the recovery center made a mark on him that was irreversible.
-He witnessed suffering like he had never encountered before – screams of cancer patients around him and young, once capable bodies plagued by cancer.
+The time that he spent in recovery made a mark on him that was irreversible.
+He witnessed suffering like he had never encountered before: the screams of cancer patients around him and young, once capable bodies plagued by cancer.

-When he left the treatment center, he knew that he was one of the lucky ones that survived and that he needed to do something to help those battling for their lives.
+When he left the treatment center, he knew that he was one of the lucky ones.
+He decided to do something to help those battling for their lives.
 The night before Terry underwent his operation, his high school basketball coach brought him a running magazine that featured an article about an amputee who had run in the New York City Marathon.
 That night Terry dreamt about running across Canada.
 This dream never left him, nor did the heavy burden to help the patients he had met in the recovery center.

 Two years after his operation, Terry started training so he could achieve his dream and raise money for cancer research.
 He trained for 15 months, running a total of 3,159 miles.
 Some days, he would run until his leg was raw and bleeding, but he didn’t relent running every day for 101 days until he could run 23 miles a day.

-Before embarking on his cross-country run, Terry wrote a letter to adidas requesting footwear sponsorship for his journey across Canada.
+Before embarking on his cross-country run, Terry wrote a letter to adidas requesting footwear sponsorship.
 In support of his mission, adidas sent him 26 pairs of the Orion shoe.
 On April 12, 1980, he laced up his Orions, dipped his artificial leg in the icy waters of the Atlantic Ocean and set off on the greatest run of his life, the Marathon of Hope.

-Terry made an astonishing 3,330-mile trek across Canada before his cancer made a devastating return.
-Although the cancer took his life before he could finish his journey, his story inspired countless people across the world, and he united a nation in the fight to end the hurt of those touched by cancer.
+By September 1 1980, Terry had run a total of 143 days and 5,373 kilometres before his cancer made a devastating return.
+On June 28 1981, the cancer took his life before he could finish his journey, his story inspired countless people across the world, and he united a nation in the fight to end the hurt of those touched by cancer.